carloshkayser/data-pipeline-with-apache-kafka/slides/presentation.md

 # Apache Spark Structured Streaming Basics

 - Structured Streaming is a scalable and fault-tolerant stream processing engine
-- It provides an unified batch and streaming API that enables us to interact with data published to Kafka as a DataFrame
+- It provides a unified batch and streaming API that enables us to interact with data published to Kafka as a DataFrame
   - i.e., it is possible to use the same code for batch or streaming
 - It ensures end-to-end exactly-once fault-tolerance guarantees through _checkpointing_ and _write-ahead logs_
 - Structured Streaming queries are processed using a _micro-batch_ processing engine (default)